List of Atomwaffen Division members in the United States who faced criminal charges

-Convicted members

 Brandon Russell

 In May 2017, on the night of Devon Arthurs' arrest, his third roommate, a 21-year-old, Brandon Russell was also arrested and questioned by local police and the FBI.
 While it was determined that Russell was not involved in the homicides and was released, the deaths drew investigators' attention to a large stash of explosives at the same location.

 When the authorities searched Russell's garage, they found explosive precursors ammonium nitrate, nitromethane, homemade detonators and an explosive compound hexamethylene triperoxide diamine.
 HMTD has been used to make improvised explosive devices by groups such as al-Qaeda, and ammonium nitrate and nitromethane were used by Timothy McVeigh, the perpetrator of the Oklahoma City bombing.
 The authorities also found thorium and americium, two radioactive substances, in Russell's bedroom.
 Russell, a former student of nuclear physics at the University of South Florida and a Florida Army National Guardsman, had a framed photograph of Timothy McVeigh in his bedroom.
 The authorities also discovered guns, various Atomwaffen paraphernalia and neo-Nazi propaganda.

 The FBI issued an arrest warrant for Russell on explosives charges and the FBI bulletin warned he might be planning a terrorist attack.
 Russell was arrested again with another member in Monroe County.
 The car they were driving contained assault rifles, body armor and more than 1000 rounds of ammunition which they had acquired after the shooting.
 Russell claimed the explosives were used to power model rockets, but according to an FBI bomb technician the explosives were powerful enough to destroy an airliner.
 The prosecutors alleged Russell "planned to use the explosives to harm civilians, nuclear facilities and synagogues."

 In September 2017, Russell pleaded guilty to possessing an unregistered destructive device and illegally storing explosives in federal court; in January 2018, he was sentenced to five years in prison for those crimes.
 He was released from prison August 23, 2021.

 Baltimore Arrests

 In February 2023 Russell and a Maryland woman were charged with allegedly conspiring to attack electric substations in the Baltimore area.
 Russell and Sarah Clendaniel, have been arrested for planning to attack numerous Baltimore electrical substations, aiming to “completely destroy this whole city” in an apparently racially motivated attack.
+On February 4, 2025 Russell was found guilty of one count of conspiracy to damage an energy facility.
+On August 7, 2025, Judge James K. Bredar sentenced Russell to the maximum 20 years in prison and a lifetime of supervised release, rejecting arguments that he was less culpable than Clendaniel.